k2view-academy/K2View-Academy/articles/07_table_population/10_creating_a_project_function.md

 ![image](/articles/07_table_population/images/07_10_04_data_type.png)

-### How Do I Automatically Define a Function's Parameters?
+### How Are a Function's Parameters Defined Automatically?

-Input / Output settings can be automatically defined based on DB objects either from a source DB or LU objects using the Objects / Database pane of the Function Manager window.
+Input / Output settings can be automatically defined based on DB objects either from a source DB or LU objects using the Objects / Database pane in the Function Manager window.
 1. Go to the **Objects / Database** pane (left side) and click the **Database** tab.
 2. Click **DB Connection** and select the **Interface** from the dropdown menu (top of the pane).
 3. Click a **Table** in the database hierarchy.
 4. Right click the selected **Column Names** or the **Table** and select either **Add Selected to Input Parameters** or Add **Selected to Output Parameters**.
-New parameters are added to parameters list in the Parameters pane.
+New parameters are added to the parameters list in the Parameters pane.
 The new parameter’s name is the name of the column and data type is the column data type.

 ![image](/articles/07_table_population/images/07_10_05_datatype2.png)